mcuellar/aws-automation-hub/terraform/blueprints/serverless-api/README.md

 # Serverless API Blueprint

-This blueprint provisions an AWS API Gateway REST API backed by a Lambda function with optional AWS WAF protection.
+This blueprint provisions an AWS API Gateway (HTTP API or REST API, selectable) backed by a Lambda function with optional AWS WAF protection.
 It enforces configurable CORS restrictions, integrates with AWS Secrets Manager, and configures CloudWatch logging for both the API and the function.

 ## Features

-- Regional API Gateway REST API with proxy routing to a hello-world Lambda function.
+- Regional AWS API Gateway (HTTP API v2 or REST API v1) with proxy routing to a hello-world Lambda function.
 - Lambda execution role with least-privilege permissions and optional read access to AWS Secrets Manager secrets supplied by consumers.
-- Configurable CORS enforcement handled within the Lambda handler.
+- Configurable CORS enforcement handled within the Lambda handler and API Gateway configuration (HTTP API supports native CORS, REST API requires Lambda logic).
-- CloudWatch execution and access logging with IAM roles managed by Terraform.
+- CloudWatch execution logging for Lambda and API Gateway.
 - Optional AWS WAFv2 Web ACL using AWS managed rule groups (disabled by default).

 ## Requirements